DarlanJurak/IMR-INTEGRATION-HTN-USVSIM/README.md

 ### Head-On situation example
 ###### General Instructions:

-For replication of the presented experiment 3 main repository are required: JSHOP2 fork, USV SIM, and USV GUIDER.
+For replication of the presented experiment 3 main repository are required: JSHOP2 fork, USV SIM fork, and USV GUIDER.
 It is required to install the USV SIM epository as a catkin package and run the repository as follow:

     ~/catkin_ws$ \catkin_make_isolated --install
     ~/catkin_ws$ source install_isolated/setup.bash